Data collection for usability research

 Count of number of clicks performed during task completion.

-A description of observed behavior by participant (frustration, delight, etc.)
+A description of observed behaviour by participant (frustration, delight, etc.)

 Distinguishing between Formative and Summative Evaluations